 A wonderful all-natural substitute for Viagra, horny goat weed has been known to increase male virility and give men longer and harder erections.
 This herb is found in our Male Performance blend.

-Known as an all-around female reproductive enhancer, Vitex can be used to support many female issue including a lethargic libido.
+Known as an all-around female reproductive enhancer, Vitex can be used to support many female issues including a lethargic libido.
 Able to increase circulation to the genitals, Vitex will also increase vaginal mucus to enhance sexual sensation and improve a woman’s energy levels.

 Trying to get pregnant under duress can really zap the romance and enjoyment out of the entire experience.
-Whether your libido is suffering from the stresses of trying to start a family; a medical issue; or simple fatigue, these simple herbal remedies may be just what you need to jump-start your love life and get both of you more interested in enjoying one another intimate once again.
+Whether your libido is suffering from the stresses of trying to start a family, a medical issue; or simple fatigue, these simple herbal remedies may be just what you need to jump-start your love life and get both of you more interested in enjoying one another and being intimate once again.

 - SIU School of Medicine. (n.d.).
 Retrieved from: http://www.siumed.edu/

 - White, L. B. (2004).
 The herbal drugstore.
 Rodale Press.